pretorben/sweet-libs/readme.md

   - Do I need to include it in my HTML with `<script>` tags?
 Do I need to `brew install` anything?
 Can I deploy it to Heroku?

 ## Suggestions for subjects

+- Phaser JS
+- Three.js
+- Angular 2
-- React.js
+- Vue.js
 - Meteor.js
 - Python/Django
 - Drupal/WordPress/PHP
-- MongoDB && Mongoose
-- Web Sockets and Socket.IO
 - Ember.js

 ## Grouping